Wild Blueberry Vanilla Matcha Smoothie

 Smoothie Ingredient Benefits

 I combined delicious matcha with bright-flavored frozen wild blueberries and rich vanilla extract for an unexpected favor profile.
-All of these ingredients create a lot of health benefits with the vitamins and antioxidants in wild blueberries and bananas.
-Studies show that wild blueberries have more antioxidant anthocyanin than regular blueberries, in fact.
+This is a nutrient rich smoothie with the vitamins and antioxidants in wild blueberries and bananas.
+In fact, studies show that wild blueberries have more antioxidant anthocyanin than regular blueberries.

 The other benefit here is all the fiber in those fruits which is great for your digestive system, helps lower cholesterol and also keeps you feeling full for longer.

 This is a very healthy way to start the day or recover from intense physical activity.
 A smoothie can be a very easy way to ease into eating breakfast if you’re not generally into it.
 Not having to prep a big, hot meal and just grabbing a cold smoothie instead can work surprisingly well.
 Alternatively, you could add this for a snack in the morning or afternoon.
 It’s pretty light in calories; in the 200-300 range depending on the size of the banana and if you add protein and what kind of milk you use, so it’s actually a great little snack to have that’s balanced and won’t give you a blood sugar crash like other items people often choose (chips, pretzels, candy, or even a granola bar!).
 Best of all, I just love smoothies pre or post workout.
 They’re easy to digest and deliver perfect energy right when you need it.
 Remember, there’s no need to drink the whole smoothie all at once!
 Sip it slowly or split it in 1/2 – pre and post workout – so you don’t get too full.

 I’m so into all things anti-inflammatory right now… so much in fact that, aside from this blog post, I also wrote an entire book about it!
 Here’s a link for the Anti-inflammatory Diet Meal Prep book if you need more support in this area.